BrandonN3lson/Rock-Paper-Scissors-Lizard-Spock/readMe.md

 To fork the repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, brandonn3lson/Gym-Ratz.
+2. Go to the repository for this project, brandonn3lson/Rock-Paper-Scissors-Lizard-Spock.
 3. Click the Fork button in the top right corner.

 ## Testing and Validating

-for testing and and trouble shooting, i used the chrome dev tools while building the website to fix any issues while working through the project.
+For testing and and trouble shooting, i used the chrome dev tools while building the website to fix any issues while working through the project.

+### Validators used

+- w3c validator
+- jigsaw css validator
+- Jshint
+- Waves

 ### W3C validator